Common Puppy Behavior Problems And Solutions

 Solution: Provide proper exercise and mental stimulation

-Boredom and lack of physical activity can contribute to excessive barking.
+Boredom and lack of can contribute to excessive barking.
 Make sure your puppy gets plenty of exercise and mental stimulation throughout the day.
 Regular walks, playtime, and interactive toys can help tire them out, reducing the likelihood of excessive barking.

 Solution: Consult a professional behaviorist if necessary